 Of course, before you can start putting out resumes, you need a way to acquire these in-demand skills, and that means training.

 There are many different ways to acquire development skills.
 Massive online open courses and self teaching both offer coding education at little to no cost.
 However, they tend to lack personal one-on-one instruction, and they don’t produce any sort of certification.
-For those who want to turn coding skills into viable employment, the two best options are university coding degree (CS degree, or certification from an independent programming bootcamp.
+For those who want to turn coding skills into viable employment, the two best options are coding bootcamp vs a cs degree.

 Most people are familiar with the idea of earning a college degree.
 Computer science programs follow the standard process, covering a variety of lab- and lecture-based classes.
 In addition to programming fundamentals and skills, you’ll also learn about theory, history, and modern practices.
 A college-level computer science program, or data science education, should provide a well-rounded programming education, spread out across several years (typically 2-4).

 Code bootcamp is the other option.
 To attend a coding bootcamp could offer you accelerated courses focused on developing specific skills in a short amount of time.
 The bootcamps incorporate a significant amount of hands-on experience, and offer a variety of specialized courses, so students can develop the professional skills they’re most interested in.

 If you want the kind of programming certification that lands jobs, these are your two best options.
 But while both of these paths lead to the same destination, they each take a different route to get there.
 So that you can make the best choice for your situation, let’s consider some of the coding bootcamp vs. C.S. degree pros and cons.